-Summertime is the best time for festival culture in Japan — from parades, to period costumes, to fireworks and port festivals.
+Summertime is the best time for festival culture in Japan — from parades to period costumes, fireworks, port festivals, and much more.

 Kansai events